GamesDoneQuick/donation-tracker/README.md

 ## Deploying

-This app shouldn't require any special treatment to deploy.
+This app shouldn't require any special treatment to deploy, though depending on which feature set you are using, extra steps will be required.
 You should be able to install it with pip, either from PyPI (preferred so that you don't have to build the JS bundles yourself), GitHub, or locally.

 For further reading on what else your server needs to look like:

 - [Deploying Django](https://docs.djangoproject.com/en/2.2/howto/deployment/)
 - [Deploying Django Channels](https://channels.readthedocs.io/en/latest/deploying.html)
+- [Configuring Post Office](https://github.com/ui/django-post_office#management-commands) (needed to send emails)

 Docker should also work but support is still in the experimental phases.

+### Configuration

+The Donation Tracker adds a few configuration options.

+#### GIANTBOMB_API_KEY

+Type: `str`

+Default: `None`

+Used for the `cache_giantbomb_info` management command.
+See that command for further details.

+#### PRIVACY_POLICY_URL

+Type: `str`

+Default: `''`

+If present, shown on the Donation page.
+You should probably have one of these, but this README is not legal advice.

+#### SWEEPSTAKES_URL

+Type: `str`

+Default: `''`

+If present, shown in several prize-related pages.
+In the future this will be REQUIRED if you offer any prizes from your events.
+You should DEFINITELY have one of these if you are giving away prizes, but, again, this README is not legal advice.

+#### TRACKER_PAGINATION_LIMIT

+Type: `int`

+Default: `500`

+Allows you to override the number of results a user can fetch from the API at a single time, or will be returned by default.
+Attempting to set a `limit=` param in a `search` higher than this value will return an error instead.

+### Testing Your Deploy (incomplete)

+- PayPal currently requires the receiver account to have IPNs turned on so that payment can be confirmed
+- There is a test URL that only show up when `DEBUG` is on so you can verify a couple of the trickier bits of the server setup, but MAKE SURE TO TURN `DEBUG` OFF BEFORE YOU MAKE THE SERVER PUBLIC
+  - `/tracker/websocket_test` (tests a simple ping loop that uses WebSockets)
+- Future: add an admin diagnostic page

 ## Development Quick Start